Boris01-max/DECO2017-BLOG/posts/my-first-blog2.md

 Observed communities : 1.Reddit 2.Instagram and Facebook 3.
 Discord

-Reddit : I sometime go there to look for answer on specific question.
-It focus heavily on discussion and topic-based interaction.
-The strong point of this type of community is that people feel connected through common interests.
-However, because of the large amount of content and fast discussion flow, interactions can sometimes become overwhelming or emotionally disconnected.
+Reddit focuses heavily on discussion and topic-based interaction, where users connect through shared interests.
+However, the large amount of content can sometimes feel overwhelming.

-Instagram and Facebook : these two are the app I use the most in my daily life.
-Obviously, they are more visually driven nad focus on content consumption.
-Interaction is often quick and surface-level through likes, short comments, and continuous scrolling.
-While this creates high engagement and activity, the communication can feel temporary and less meaningful.
-Users consume large amounts of content rapidly, but deeper emotional connection is often limited.
+Instagram and Facebook are more visually driven and focus heavily on content consumption.
+Interaction is usually fast and surface-level through likes, comments, and scrolling, which can reduce deeper emotional connection.

-Discord : It is a platform I used to play online game with same game lover.
-Unlike traditional social media platforms, Discord focuses more on real-time communication and smaller group-based communities.
-Users interact through servers, channels, voice chats, and live discussions, which creates a stronger feeling of direct participation and belonging.
+Discord focuses more on real-time communication and smaller group-based communities.
+Users interact through channels, voice chats, and live discussions, creating a stronger sense of participation and belonging.

 finding :